Universal communication part I: modulo additive channels: Channel model and definitions

 An interesting question is whether for a general vector channel, $\Cifb$ can be universally attained.
-Unfortunately the answer is negative, and the reason is that since the input sequences used by the reference encoder and by the universal system are different, infinite memory in the channel may cause the channel to get ``stuck'' in an unfortunate state.
-This phenomenon may be nicknamed a ``password'' channel, since it is similar to a situation where a password is required at the beginning of transmission, otherwise the channel becomes useless.
+Unfortunately, the answer is negative, and the reason is that, because the input sequences used by the reference encoder and by the universal system are different, infinite memory in the channel may cause the channel to get ``stuck'' in an unfortunate state.
+This phenomenon is nicknamed a ``password'' channel, since it is similar to a situation where a password is required at the beginning of transmission, otherwise the channel becomes useless.
 In this case, a reference system knowing the password may succeed and a universal system, having only one attempt to find the password, is bound to fail.
-In other words, given an encoder, a channel can be structured such that it will identify the specific encoder's codebook, and fail if any deviation from this codebook is observed.
-Here is a simple example: \begin{example} Consider a family of two binary channels.
-In the first channel, if $x_1 = 0$ then the channel will become clean $i \geq 2$, i.e. $\forall i \geq 2: y_i = x_i$, but if $x_1 = 1$, then it becomes blocked, i.e. $\forall i \geq 2: y_i = 0$.
+More generally, given an encoder, a channel can be structured such that it will identify the specific encoder's codebook, and fail if any deviation from this codebook is observed.
+Here is a simple example: \begin{example}[Password channel] Consider a family of two binary channels.
+In the first channel, if $x_1 = 0$ then the channel will become clean, i.e. $\forall i \geq 2: y_i = x_i$, but if $x_1 = 1$, then it becomes blocked, i.e. $\forall i \geq 2: y_i = 0$.
 The second channel is the same, except the roles of $0,1$ are reversed.
 Clearly, for both channels $\Cifb=1$, since the only constraint required to avoid blocking is that the first symbol in each encoded block is constant 0 or 1, and therefore a rate of $\frac{k-1}{k}$ can be obtained with block size $k$.
 On the other hand, no universal system can guarantee any rate with a vanishing error probability, since any choice of the first symbol will lead to blocking in one of the two channels. \end{example}

 The conclusion from the above is that the concept of iterated finite block capacity is not as strong as the concept of finite state compressibility, which is truly universally attainable.
-This problem relates to a fundamental difficulty in universal communication compared to universal compression: in universal compression the sequence is given, one can compare different encoders operating on the same sequence, and the major difficulty is dealing with the unknown future of the sequence.
-In universal communication there is an additional difficulty because the encoder's actions (the input symbols) affect the channel behavior in an unexpected way.
+This problem relates to a fundamental difficulty in universal communication compared to universal compression: in universal compression, the sequence is given and does not depend on the encoder's actions, while in communication, the encoder's actions (the input symbols) affect the channel behavior in an unexpected way. \onlyphd{This motivates the definition of fading memory channels above.}

 One may be tempted to think that depriving the IFB class from its block-wise operation and limiting it to i.i.d. distributions would solve the ``password'' problem.
 However it is easy to devise a channel that would identify the input distribution of the reference encoder, while blocking the universal system.
 See Example~\ref{example:password_channel_iid_example} in Appendix~\ref{sec:password_channel_iid_example}.
 These difficulties exemplify the complexity of the universal communication problem.